nathanielbd/blog/content/posts/breaking-webgames.md

 Obfuscation is the process of deliberately making code hard to read by humans.
 In the case of a JavaScript app like Protobowl, it makes the scripts sent to the user for the web-page smaller and quicker to download.
 This meant that while they will be harder to find, if there is a vulnerability in `app.js`, I would be able to execute it on my device (the client).

-A common patten in obfuscation is renaming variables from their human-readable names to typically 1-2 letter names.
+A common pattern in obfuscation is renaming variables from their human-readable names to typically 1-2 letter names.
 However, you cannot change strings without changing the behavior of the program.
 Therefore, any string found in the source code will be found verbatim in the obfuscated code I find on my device.
 The tricky part would be finding a string that would lead me directly to a vulnerability...

 ## CSS Selector Strings and the DOM